leadedge/MagicNDI/README.md

         ofxNDI-master\src\ofxNDIutils.cpp\
         ofxNDI-master\src\ofxNDIutils.h
     - Other files in the addon are not required.
-4. [Register with Newtek](http://pages.newtek.com/NDI-Developers.html) for the NDI SDK.
-Install the NewTek SDK and copy files as follows.
+4. [Visit Newtek](https://www.ndi.tv/) and download the NDI SDK.
+Install it and copy files as follows.
-    - Copy all the files in "../NewTek NDI 3.8 SDK/Include" to "ofxNDI/include"
+    - Copy all the files in "../NDI 4 SDK/Include" to "ofxNDI/include"
-    - Copy the "x86" and "x64" folders in "../NewTek NDI 3.8 SDK/Lib" to "ofxNDI/libs/NDI/Libs"
+    - Copy the "x86" and "x64" folders in "../NDI 4 SDK/Lib" to "ofxNDI/libs/NDI/Lib"
-    - Copy the "x86" and "x64" folders in "../NewTek NDI 3.8 SDK/Bin" to "ofxNDI/libs"
+    - Copy the "x86" and "x64" folders in "../NDI 4 SDK/Bin" to "ofxNDI/lib"
 5. Copy "ofxNDI/libs/x64/Processing.NDI.Lib.x64.dll" to the folder containing Magic.exe 64bit.
 6. Copy "ofxNDI/libs/x86/Processing.NDI.Lib.x86.dll" to the folder containing Magic.exe 32bit.
 7. Open the project solution files with Visual Studio 2017, change to release and build.